rosslh/unitransform/ReadMe.md

 setSaturation(color, 50); // returns hex

+// returns color1 with specified properties replaced the properties of color2
-useProperties(color1, color2, properties); // accepts a permutation of "hsl" as properties, returns hex
+// accepts a permutation of "hsl" as properties, returns hex useProperties(color1, color2, properties);
 ```